Tulip-Dev/tulip/doc/python/apichanges.rst

 For convenient use, in particular when importing graph data, it is now possible to create graph properties on the fly without prior calls to the methods dedicated to these tasks (e.g.
 :meth:`tlp.Graph.getBooleanProperty`, :meth:`tlp.Graph.getIntegerProperty`, :meth:`tlp.Graph.getDoubleProperty`, ...).
-It allows to save a consequent lines of code but also to work faster using the tulip Python API.
+It allows to avoid many lines of code but also to work faster using the tulip Python API.

 For instance, consider the following task : importing nodes data from a JSON file.
 As an example, we will use the following file containing data about cars with different types : string, float and integer,